If you have never visited Jones Beach, then you cannot imagine how wonderful, vast, and magical a place it is.

 Achieving what was thought impossible, the pinnacle of motorsports in New York State, a sustainable two race U.S. platform, and the creation of a unified supporting image of F1 to its North American target market.

-This dual-position strategy for Formula 1 in New York State (Jones Beach & Manhattan) would sustainably project F1, locally, nationally, regionally, and globally, year after year.
+This dual-position strategy for Formula One in New York State, Jones Beach, and Manhattan would sustainably project F1, locally, nationally, regionally, and globally, year after year.

 A proposal to bring Formula 1 Racing to New York.
 F1 New York